AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/database-configuration-options.md

-`SxmDatabaseOptions` provides a high-level, type-safe configuration surface for SQLite database initialization in SQLiteXM.
-This class allows you to configure SQLite PRAGMA settings, connection pooling, lifecycle hooks, and other database behaviors without writing raw SQL commands.
+`SxmDatabaseOptions` provides a type-safe way to configure SQLite database initialization.
+You can configure PRAGMA settings, connection pooling, lifecycle hooks, and other database behaviors without writing raw SQL.

 If no options are supplied, SQLiteXM uses its default configuration and SQLite's built-in defaults where applicable.